The Debut Dagger Award

 Shortlisted authors will receive a brief professional assessment of their entry.

-Shortlisted entries are sent to all publishers and agents who are happy to receive it.
+Shortlisted entries are sent to all UK publishers and agents who are happy to receive them.

 Exposure in the national media and publishing industry.